DAHUO-Melbourne/Zeller-Code-Challenge-Fe/README.md

 # Zeller Coding Challenge - Frontend

-This is a pure frontend application built with React and Styled Components, designed to display and filter customer data, showcasing best practices in performance, responsiveness, and code quality.
+This is a pure frontend application built with React, Typescript and Styled Components, designed to display and filter customer data, showcasing best practices in performance, responsiveness, test coverage and code quality.

 ## 1. Local Environment Setup